Scripture: Luke 12:1-7

 Godly fear draws us to God's love and truth

 What is godly fear?
-It is reverence for the One who made us in love and who sustains us in mercy and kindness.
-The greatest injury or loss which we can experience is not physical but spiritual - the loss of one's soul and life to the power of hell.
-A healthy fear of God leads to spiritual maturity, wisdom, and right judgment and it frees us from the tyranny of sinful pride, deceit, and cowardice - especially in the face of evil, falsehood, and deception.
-Do you trust in God's grace and mercy and do you submit to his life-giving word of truth and righteousness (moral goodness)?
+It is reverence - respect for God's authority, right judgment, and power to save us from the destructive forces of sin and evil in our lives.
+The greatest injury or loss which we can experience is not physical but spiritual - the loss of one's heart, mind, and soul to the power of hell - the kingdom of darkness, corruption, and eternal death.
+A healthy fear of God leads to spiritual maturity, good wisdom, and right judgment - and it frees us from the tyranny of sinful pride, deceit, and cowardice - especially in the face of falsehood, deception, and evil.
+Do you trust in God's merciful love, forgiveness, and power to change and transform your life?
+And do you submit to his life-giving word of truth and righteousness (moral goodness)?

 Psalm 33:1-5, 12-13